Zarr is a format for the storage of chunked, compressed, N-dimensional arrays. These documents describe the Zarr format and its Python implementation.

 $ conda install -c conda-forge zarr

-To install the latest development version of Zarr, you can use pip with the latest GitHub main:
+To install the latest development version of Zarr, you can use pip with the latest GitHub master:

 $ pip install git+https://github.com/zarr-developers/zarr-python.git